walmis/VPforce-TelemFFB/README.md

 - Helicopter effective translational lift (ETL) effects.
 - Helicopter overspeed shaking
 - Shows a debug window that displays the received telemetry data.
-## Work in progress / new features

-Many new features have been recently added including:

 - G-Loading - Stick force increases as the aircraft g-loading increases
 - Deceleration effect - applies forward force on stick when braking
 - Motion effects for gear / flaps / spoilers / speedbrake and canopy